Cancer Stat Facts: Prostate Cancer

 Who Dies From This Cancer?

 Because we have screening for prostate cancer, most of the time it is caught before it spreads to other parts of the body.
 Men who have prostate cancer that is characterized as localized or regional are not as likely to die as men whose cancer is distant.
 In general prostate cancer has excellent survival rates, but death rates are higher in African American men, men who have advanced stage cancer, and men who are between the ages of 75 and 84.
-Prostate cancer is the fifth leading cause of cancer death in the United States.
-The number of deaths was 23.0 per 100,000 men per year.
+Prostate cancer is the sixth leading cause of cancer death in the United States.
+The number of deaths was 20.1 per 100,000 men per year based on 2010-2014.

 - All RacesSex-Specific Cancer